bazukas/obs-linuxbrowser/README.md

 Using obs-linuxbrowser with an older OBS version than the one which has been used for compilation makes OBS break.
 Compile obs-linuxbrowser with the same OBS version you are going to use for streaming/recording or select a binary release whose OBS version matches the same version as yours.
 If you've compiled obs-linuxbrowser yourself, recompile it with the older version of OBS.

 ## OBS-Linuxbrowser not displaying any content with certain versions of CEF
-Some builds of CEF seem to be not working with obs-linuxbrowser.
+~~Some builds of CEF seem to be not working with obs-linuxbrowser.
 We weren't able to figure out the exact cause of this, but we assume that it's a CEF-related issue we can't fix.
-Check issue [#63](https://github.com/bazukas/obs-linuxbrowser/issues/63) for information about CEF versions that are known to be working.
+Check issue [#63](https://github.com/bazukas/obs-linuxbrowser/issues/63) for information about CEF versions that are known to be working.~~
+This issue seems to have been resolved.
+If it occurs again, please open a new issue.

 *Problems might also occur when updating CEF withouth recompiling obs-linuxbrowser afterwards. **Please make sure to recompile obs-linuxbrowser before opening issues concerning problems with certain CEF versions.***